tesa1/zwart_lab_tools/README.md

 **ggpubr in R for statistics in your plot:** [https://rpkgs.datanovia.com/ggpubr/]

-## Gene set enrichment analysis:** <a name="gene set enrichment analysis"></a>
+## Gene set enrichment analysis <a name="gene set enrichment analysis"></a>

-If you have differential expression data, first run differential gene expression analysis, then rank ALL your genes by log2FC**padj* to be the most stringent.
-Then use these ranked genes as input.
+If you have differential expression data, first run differential gene expression analysis, then rank ALL your genes by log2FC x padj to be the most stringent.
+Then use the rank of these genes as input.

 **GSEA with DOSE and clusterProfiler in R:** [http://yulab-smu.top/clusterProfiler-book/chapter2.html#gene-set-enrichment-analysis, http://yulab-smu.top/clusterProfiler-book/chapter12.html#running-score-and-preranked-list-of-gsea-result]